 2. See this in a new light.
 You know that your teen’s substance use was not a passing fad, so “accept” your teen’s addiction.
 Understand that addiction is a disease, not a choice.
 Look at recovery as an enduring process, not a single event.
 Don’t view relapse as a failure, but accept recovery, at any time, as a success.
 Usually, it is the biggest success in someone’s life that is struggling with addiction.

 3. View your teen’s recovery as important.
 Your son or daughter has a huge burden and deserves to know the freedom of recovery.
 Offer reassurance.
 Knowing that he or she has your support can help give strength to make it.
 A person in recovery needs to accept who he or she is to stay sober.
 Drugs were a way of hiding and eventually became a way of life.
 Recovery depends on facing ourselves, head on, while taking it all one day at a time.

 4. Respect your teen’s return home by expecting what you would of a house guest.
 Encourage courtesy, gratitude and other human graces.
 These attributes will heal dysfunction in the family.
 Living with a recovering teen is still a challenge, but kindness and mutuality will help everyone.

 8. Establish mutual boundaries.
 Remember, addiction does not respect societal age limits.
-Up until age 18, parents are in a state of legal bondage to a teen addict, yet your teen did painfully adult things.
+Up until age 18, parents are in a state of legal bondage to a teen with an addiction, yet your teen did painfully adult things.
 That makes finding the right boundaries hard.
 Know the law and make an effort to learn appropriate boundaries with appropriate consequences that preserve the mutual respect among the entire household.
 A recovering teen needs to learn about boundaries and responsibility, but is often stuck on bad habits.
 Be patient, but persistent.
-Use outside help like Al-anon to determine a course of action for broken boundaries or lack thereof.
+Use outside help to determine a course of action for broken boundaries or lack thereof.